-17.1 Program-based Reconsideration Request
+19.1 Program-based Reconsideration Request

 Rental Unit Applicants may file a Program-based Reconsideration Request when it is believed there is an error with Program eligibility determinations, Program subsidy award, among other determinations.
 A Rental Unit Applicant must submit a written Reconsideration Request directly with the Rental Assistance Program, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date.
-Applicants or owners who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances, as well as supporting documents to justify their petition.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing (postal or electronic) date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date or the date the electronic mail was sent, whichever applies.
+Notices distributed via electronic communication shall be considered valid.
+In the event a notification is sent via postal and electronic mail, the notification date will be one sent beforehand.
+The electronic and postal mail addresses pertaining to where to submit the written Reconsideration Request will be provided in program notices.